itlodge/itlodge.github.io/source/_posts/2013-09-21-implement-a-bidirectional-linked-list.markdown

 Here is the code.

-The class definition.
+The class definition and implementation.

-{% include_code bidirectional-list/bilist.h lang:cpp %}
+{% include_code bidirectional-list/bilist.hpp lang:cpp %}

-And the class implementation.

-{% include_code bidirectional-list/bilist.cpp %}

 Now this the test code(Using boost unit test framework).

-{% include_code bidirectional-list/bilist_test.cpp %}
+{% include_code bidirectional-list/bilist-test.cpp %}